F1NN303/ai-news-hub/README.md

 ## Deployment on Vercel

 1. Push the repository to your Git host and [import it into Vercel](https://vercel.com/new).
 2. In **Project Settings → Environment Variables**, configure the same variables used locally (`DATABASE_URL`, `JWT_SECRET`, `SESSION_SECRET`, and `JWKS_URL` if used).
 3. Deploy the project.
 Vercel builds the static files and exposes the `api/` directory as serverless functions.
-4. After deployment, ensure `docs/db-migration.sql` has been run on your Neon database so the required tables and admin user exist.
+4. After deployment, ensure [docs/db-migration.sql](docs/db-migration.sql) has been run on your Neon database so the required tables and admin user exist.

-With the environment variables set, authentication works in production just as in development: login sets a signed `session` cookie, which is checked by admin endpoints such as `/api/admin/users`.
+With the environment variables configured, login in production creates a signed `session` cookie that guards admin endpoints like `/api/admin/users`.